Contributing to chesscxx¶

 variable.

-is enabled.
-Runs all the examples created by the add_example
+Available if BUILD_EXAMPLES is enabled.
+Runs all the examples created by the add_example command,

 or runs a single example.